-- ✓ Videotaped Lesson (if possible)

-- ✓ Lesson Evaluation(s) of Teaching from both Cooperating teacher and University Supervisor

 - ✓ Reflections for artifacts

 - ✓ Evidence of Technology Proficiency

-- ✓ Copies of the Student Teacher Evaluation Report and the Student Teaching Final Evaluation/Grade Sheet
+- ✓ Copies of the Student Teacher Evaluation Report and the Clinical teaching Final Evaluation/Grade Sheet

-Grades for Student Teaching are determined through the evaluation of the University Supervisor in 6 areas: (form in Student Teacher Handbook Form Supplement)
+Grades for Clinical Teaching are determined through the evaluation of the University Supervisor in 6 areas: (form in Student Teacher Handbook Form Supplement)

-- 1. Professional Development (attendance, punctuality, dependability, etc.) - 2.
-Responsible Instruction (lesson plans and presentations, grading, job procedures, etc.) - 3.
-Response to Correction (attitude, action taken, steady improvement, lesson evaluation forms, etc.) - 4.
-Relationships (with students, teachers, administrators, parents, etc.) - 5.
-Classroom Management and Organization (management of student behavior, time, materials, etc.) - 6.
-Portfolio (content requirements, presentation, technology proficiency, etc.)
+1. Professional Development (attendance, punctuality, dependability, etc.)

+2. Responsible Instruction (lesson plans and presentations, grading, job procedures, etc.)

+3. Response to Correction (attitude, action taken, steady improvement, lesson evaluation forms, etc.)

+4. Relationships (with students, teachers, administrators, parents, etc.)

+5. Classroom Management and Organization (management of student behavior, time, materials, etc.)

+6. Portfolio (content requirements, presentation, technology proficiency, etc.)

 Each area is rated on a scale of 1 to 3 with 1 being low and 3 being high.
-The total number of points from the 6 areas then determines the grade based on the following: $17 - 18 \ points = \mathbf{A}$; $15 - 16.5 \ points = \mathbf{B}$; $13.5 - 14.5 \ points = \mathbf{C}$; $Below \ 13.5 = \mathbf{F}$
+The total number of points from the 6 areas then determines the grade based on the following: 17 - 18 points = \mathbf{A} ; 15 - 16.5 points = \mathbf{B} ; 13.5 - 14.5 points = \mathbf{C} ; Below 13.5 = \mathbf{F}